w3c/wcag3/guidelines/groups/images-and-media/transcripts/transcripts-style-guide.md

 [Title, role, or organization] asserts that:

-* Our organization has a style guide that includes guidance on :term[transcripts] and a policy and/or processes that the style guide must be followed
+* Our organization has a style guide that includes guidance on :term[transcripts] and a policy and/or processes that the style guide must be followed.

 ::assertion-required

-* Title, role or organization making the assertion (if different from the conformance claim).
+* title, role, or organization making the assertion (if different from the conformance claim)
-* Date of when the style guide was published.
+* date of when the style guide was published
-* Date of assertion (if different from the date of the conformance claim).
+* date of assertion (if different from the date of the conformance claim)

 ::assertion-recommended

-* Summary of the needs of users involved.
+* summary of the needs of users involved
-* Identified issues and details of solutions applied.
+* identified issues and details of solutions applied
-* Copy or snapshot of the style guide.
+* copy or snapshot of the style guide

 :::example
 * **Name:** ABC Inc. Style Guide for Transcripts